clojurists-together/clojuriststogether.org/documents/Q2 2018/bozhidar_q2_2018 midway report.md

 ### Why is this project important to the Clojure community?

-A lot of people are using it directly (or indirectly) - CIDER is popular by itself and many other editors use it's additional middleware.
+A lot of people are using it directly (or indirectly) - CIDER is popular by itself and many other editors use its additional middleware.
 CIDER is the most widely adopted Clojure development environment.
 In the most recent [Clojure survey](http://blog.cognitect.com/blog/2017/1/31/clojure-2018-results) CIDER was the primary development environment for 50% of survey respondents.
 Additionally, in our most recent member survey, it featured highly as a project important to our members workflows.

 ## Work log